Pets.com: Lawsuit

 As Pets.com's recognition began to grow, it attracted the attention of the creators of Triumph the Insult Comic Dog.
 Representatives from Robert Smigel sent letters, including a cease and desist demand, to Pets.com claiming that the puppet was based on Triumph.
 Pets.com responded by suing Smigel in the U.S. District Court in San Francisco in April 2000, demanding $20 million in damages for defamation and trade libel.

 Wainwright responded to the lawsuit, saying that "We were surprised when we received the letter because there is obviously no relation between the Pets.com Sock Puppet and Triumph".
 Canadian sock puppet character Ed the Sock, who had previously accused Smigel of basing his Triumph character on himself, also used the incident for publicity.

 The lawsuit was dismissed in February 2001 by Judge Charles R. Breyer.

 Legacy

-The publicity surrounding the Pets.com puppet, combined with the company's collapse, made it such a symbol of dot-com folly that E*Trade referred to it in an advertisement during the 2001 Super Bowl.
-The commercial, which parodies the famous crying Native public service advertisement from 1971, shows a chimpanzee riding on horseback through a ruined dot-com landscape.
-The chimpanzee comes across a company named "eSocks.com" that is being demolished and weeps when a discarded sock puppet lands at his feet.
+The publicity surrounding the Pets.com puppet, combined with the company's collapse, made it a symbol of dot-com folly.
+During Super Bowl XXXV, in 2001, E-Trade ran a commercial that parodied the "crying Indian" public service advertisement from 1971 and the dot-com commercials during the previous Super Bowl, showing a ruined, dot-com-themed landscape, including a discarded sock puppet.
 In June 2008, CNET named Pets.com as one of the greatest dot-com disasters.

 Pets.com's concept was successfully realized by Chewy.com, prompting comparison between the two companies by analysts after Chewy held their IPO in 2019.
 Chewy's founder Ryan Cohen rejects comparisons to Pets.com, telling Yahoo in 2019, "That is an absolute crazy comparison.
-I think there’s really nothing in common between those two businesses."
+I think there's really nothing in common between those two businesses."